 THE BASICS OF MARRYING YOURSELF IN COLORADO

 Long story short, it’s really easy.
 All you need is a marriage license, which you can get from your county Clerk and Recorder’s office.
-Pro tip: you can secure your marriage license from any Clerk and Recorder’s Office in Colorado if you are getting married in Colorado (i.e. we got our marriage license in Denver County, but got married in Routt County).
+Pro tip: you can secure your marriage license from any Clerk and Recorder’s Office in Colorado if you are getting married in Colorado (i.e. we got our marriage license in Denver County, but got married in Routt County, and live in Jefferson County).
 All you basically have to do is sign your marriage license twice, as both the officiant and the couple.
 We opted to still have witnesses sign ours (a big moment for my 13-year-old niece who was my MOH), but you certainly don’t have to.
 Return your marriage license to the Clerk and Recorder’s office to be officially recorded and voila, it’s official!

 Photos from the talented Elisa Watkins Photography.

 HOW DO YOU STRUCTURE YOUR SELF-solemnizing or self-uniting MARRIAGE CEREMONY?

 As with most things, there are a million different ways you can structure your ceremony if you are marrying yourself in Colorado.
 I spent a lot of time with my friend Google, and found the website Offbeat Bride quite useful for example scripts.
 We were also inspired by this sentiment from Brendan Leonard at Semi-Rad who wrote the following about his own wedding: